Terms of Service

 9. Paid Services And Fees

 Services require payment.
-Services will remain in effect until cancelled or terminated in accordance with this Agreement.
+Services will remain in effect until canceled or terminated in accordance with this Agreement.
 We’ll tell you about fees for Services before charging you.
 You may cancel Services at any time by us.
 If you don’t pay for Services on time, we reserve the right to suspend or cancel access to the Services and Your Sites.
 Transaction fees and additional fees may also apply to certain portions of the Services, and we’ll tell you about those fees before charging you.
 Our fees will appear on an invoice that we provide via the Services, unless otherwise indicated.
-If you are 2 weeks late on providing payment from the date of the invoice, you agree to have a $100 late payment processing fee added to your invoice.
+If you are 2 weeks late on providing payment from the date of the invoice, you agree to have a $125 late payment processing fee added to your invoice.
 Our current hourly rate is $125/hr.